 The subjects tried four different knee flexion angles while squatting:

-The first two squats, 45 and 90 degrees, are actually just partial squats with athletes remaining in a semi standing position and the buttocks only slightly lowered toward the floor.
-Among coaches, there's considerable controversy about which form of squatting is actually "best" for athletes.
-Video taping and electromyography were used to determine joint forces and muscle activity.
+The first two squats, 45 and 90 degrees are just partial squats with athletes remaining in a semi-standing position and the buttocks only slightly lowered toward the floor.
+Among coaches, there's considerable controversy about which form of squatting is "best" for athletes.
+Videotaping and electromyography were used to determine joint forces and muscle activity.

 Surprisingly, there was no difference in muscular activity between the parallel and deep squats, even though coaches tend to recommend the latter.
 The total times required to perform parallel and deep squats were also similar, so neither exercise provides more total work for the leg muscles per training session.
 Although the parallel and deep squats produce equivalent amounts of muscle activation, the parallel exercise is better for athletes who have suffered from knee problems, since it produces less strain on the knees.